bgeorg5/SEC-mineral-search/README.md

 where "..." is just your API key.

-If needed you may need to run an 'npm install' commands for any missing requirements.
+You can either run an 'npm install' commands for any missing requirements Or unzip the compressed_node_modules folder.